 - Fifteen percent of the fatally injured workers were age 65 or over.
 This is nearly double the eight percent of fatally injured workers age 65 or over reported in 1992 which was the first year CFOI published national data.

 These numbers are staggering.
 Many workplace injuries and deaths are prevented by effective and ongoing safety training.
-There is one relatively new approach to safety training.
+There is one relatively new safety training method.
 This new approach to safety training utilizes microlearning.

 Microlearning in Safety Training